 If you buy the same sweater in summer, the prices will be low.
 That’s your cue, grab a few warm clothes or whatever it is you want, and spend it during off-seasons.

 32. Sell Things If You Don’t Use Them Anymore

 Look around and you’ll start seeing items that you haven’t touched in ages.
-Everything has a value, so if you’re not using those things, it’s time to clean up the mess, sell these items on online resale platforms and make money from second-hand products.
+Everything has value, so if you’re not using those things, it’s time to clean up the mess, sell these items on online resale platforms, and make money from second-hand products.

-Clean the item with a dry and wet cloth, if it’s an electronic see if it works properly (you don’t want to sell an item that doesn’t work), click good bright pictures of the items and set a price that’s not too costly.
+Clean the item with a dry and wet cloth, if it’s electronic see if it works properly (you don’t want to sell an item that doesn’t work), click good bright pictures of the items, and set a price that’s not too costly.